 Microsoft is working with a growing number of manufacturing clients.
 The key opportunity is to implement a software platform that enables companies to look at not just a single factory but across multiple factories, and up and down the supply chain.

-True end-to-end supply chain visibility isn’t possible without deep insight into manufacturing processes.
+True end-to-end visibility isn’t possible without deep insight into supply chain optimization strategies.

 To see case studies where Sight Machine and Microsoft are partnering to deliver new levels of production visibility, visit the Sight Machine Use Case Page.